 We’ll also dive into other important considerations such as

-maintenance, durability, and pricing.
+durability, and

 Marble is mined from quarries all around the world and is known for its classic look and ability to add a touch of luxury to any room.